JeanMainguy/MeTAfisher/README.md

 # Metafisher
-Program to retrieve toxin antitoxin (TA) systems in genomes and metagenomes.
+Metafisher is a tool to retrieve toxin antitoxin (TA) systems of type II in genomic sequences.

 ## Quick start